tendermint/tendermint/CONTRIBUTING.md

 Every release is maintained in a release branch named `vX.Y.Z`.

 Pending minor releases have long-lived release candidate ("RC") branches.
 Minor release changes should be merged to these long-lived RC branches at the same time that the changes are merged to `main`.

+If a feature's size is big and/or its risk is high, it can be implemented in a feature branch.
+While the feature work is in progress, pull requests are open and squash merged against the feature branch.
+Branch `main` is periodically merged (merge commit) into the feature branch, to reduce branch divergence.
+When the feature is complete, the feature branch is merged back (merge commit) into `main`.
+The moment of the final merge can be carefully chosen so as to land different features in different releases.

 Note all pull requests should be squash merged except for merging to a release branch (named `vX.Y`).
 This keeps the commit history clean and makes it easy to reference the pull request where a change was introduced.